-TailWinds subscriptions are available in 100-kilowatt-hour (kWh) blocks for a small additional premium of \$3.39 or less per block.
+TailWinds subscriptions are available in 100-kilowatt-hour (kWh) blocks for an additional cost of \$3.39 or less per block.
 One 100-kWh block of TailWinds electricity is enough energy to power a typical residential refrigerator for a month.